HNK Hajduk Split: Supporters

 Hajduk Split supporters, Torcida, were formed on 28 October 1950 by a group of students in Zagreb, namely Ante Dorić, Ante Ivanišević and Vjenceslav Žuvela, and are the oldest organized supporters group in Europe.
 They took their name from the Brazilian fan group they idolized, which comes from the Portuguese 'torcer' which means 'to cheer on'.
 "Hajduk lives forever" is their slogan.
+It is one of two fan-owned sports teams in Croatia, having over 43,000 members in 2016, and reaching 120,000 members in 2025.
+There are also over 50 Hajduk fan clubs situated mostly across Croatia and Germany, but as far as United States, Ireland and Australia.

-Torcida members and other fervent fans gather in the north stand at the Poljud stadium from where they support their club.
-The 'Heart of Hajduk' (Hajdučko srce) is an annual football prize which was established in 1994 and is officially awarded by the Hajduk Split supporters' to the team's best performing player during the season.
+Torcida members and other fervent fans gather in the north stand at the Poljud stadium, where they support their club.

+The 'Heart of Hajduk' (Hajdučko srce) is an annual football prize which was established in 1994.
+It is officially awarded by the Hajduk Split supporters' to the team's best performing player during the season.
 It is awarded during the annual futsal competition Torcida Cup.

-In-between clubs Hajduk developed kinship with SK Slavia Prague.
+In between clubs, Hajduk developed a kinship with SK Slavia Prague, SL Benfica, AS Saint-Etienne and Gornik Zabrze.

 In popular culture

 Hajduk Split features as the central theme of the television series Velo Misto (1980) and is one of the only football clubs to have a period drama filmed about its history.